gndpwnd/dev00psPM/discord_bot/README.md

-# N8PM Dev00ps
+# Discord Bot

-A suite of N8N-based agents that manage full-stack DevOps and project management tasks, controlled through a Discord bot interface.
+A simple Discord bot for managing development projects via commands.
+Parses parameters for project names and GitHub URLs.

 ---